Carnegie Mellon University

 Implementation Order

-This assignment uses a ranking pipeline.
-The first stage of the pipeline is your HW1 system, which obtains initial rankings from BM25, RankedBoolean, or an .inRank file.
+The Ranker tasks are your HW1 system, which obtains initial rankings from BM25, RankedBoolean, or an .inRank file (see below).
 Most people will not need to make any changes to their HW1 system.
+The two Ranker tasks can be configured identically or differently depending on the experiment.
+Document your choices in your report.

 Conceptually, pseudo relevance feedback is relatively simple.